byu-cpe/ecen625/_labs/lab_llvm.md

 The benchmark Makfile contains several targets that can be used to run your AdderTreeBalancer pass.:
 * `make atb`: This will run your pass, followed by dead code elimination (which will remove unused instructions).
 This will produce a file `*.atb.ll` which contains the LLVM IR after your pass is run.
 * `make atb_check`: Since you are modifying the original program, you will want to double check that you haven't broken the functionality.
 This target will first run the `atb` target to produce the transformed IR, followed by running it using the LLVM emulator (`lli`).
-The `simple_unrolled_partitioned` and `shared_add_tree` benchmarks both print **CORRECT** or **ERROR**, depending on whether the sum is correct.
+The benchmarks print **CORRECT** or **ERROR**, depending on whether the sum is correct.
-* `make atb_schedule`: This will run the `atb` pass, and then pass the new LLVM IR to an HLS scheduler, which will determine which instructions can run in each cycle in hardware.
+* `make atb_schedule`: This will run the `atb` pass, and then provide the new LLVM IR to an HLS scheduler, which will determine which instructions can run in each cycle in hardware.
 This will produce PDF files which display the schedule of each IR instructions.
 If you implement the pass correctly, you will see improvements made to the produced schedule.
 * `make schedule`: This will run the HLS schedule without your ATB pass.